Live compassionately

 ...standing in solidarity with all life, arising from a wish for mutual happiness and growth.

-...creating an atmosphere of love and empathy.
+...creating an atmosphere of care and empathy.

 ...not exclusive to simply humans, but all life.